integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/_members/MU-Andre.md

 Andre has authored 31 publications to date in journals such as *Nature Communications*, *Nature Reviews Microbiology*, and *Microbiome* – all with the common themes of microbiome sciences at the leading-edge of integrating techniques from different disciplines and omic platforms, defining future directions of research.

-Andres hobbies include photography, live music/concerts, cycling, and football/futsal
+Andre's hobbies include photography, live music/concerts, cycling, and football/futsal

 ### Affiliations